erikkroes/erikkroes-nl/src/blog/accessible-inline-collapsible.md

 }
 ```

 The styling starts with removing all button-styles (beware, this might impact focus styling) and adding an underline for affordance.
 Then there's the `::after` pseudo-element.
 It shows a little triangle to visually communicate what `aria-expanded` does in code.
 The `/ ""` is like alt text, but for pseudo-elements.
-I'm not even sure what it's called, but it's [awesome](https://drafts.csswg.org/css-content-3/#alt). `display: inline-block;` removes the underline from this part.
+I'm not even sure what it's called, but it's [awesome](https://drafts.csswg.org/css-content-3/#alt).
+If you add an image here, make sure it doesn't get pronounced by screen readers.
+ `display: inline-block;` removes the underline from this part.
 I've experimented with different visual solutions for making clear the widget is interactive, and grouping elements.
 I found borders, backgrounds and everything else I tried to break up the reading experience too much.
 In the end, a simple underline and arrow are minimal and functional enough.
 I assume icon-designers will disagree.
 Then we style the span to display as a block (wide) with a bit of spacing, border and background to make it stand apart.
 We add another `::after` for when the widget is in another state, with a different triangle.
 And we add `display: none;` to hide the `<span>` when the widget is closed.
 There is no closed/open-class or anything alike.
 We hook into `aria-expanded` to style the different states.